Last updated on May 28, 2026

 Polukranos Reborn | Illustration by David Auden Nash

 This deck achieves a powerful balance between fast starts driven by ramp and mana dorks, a good middle game with strong cards, and late-game power with card draw provided by Kiora, Behemoth Beckoner and Outcaster Trailblazer.
 You can also tutor powerful artifacts with Karn, the Great Creator to fight off whatever they’re doing, or spend your excess mana on Storm the Festival.
-The deck’s got beef, I have to tell you that.
+The deck’s definitely got beef.

 Deck: Rakdos Midrange